-- acquire new knowledge and skills, including those for early literacy and numeracy through play and other activities with peers
+- get new knowledge and skills, including skills for early literacy and numeracy, through play and other activities with peers

-- extend their communication skills and vocabulary through interactions with others
+- improve their communication skills and vocabulary through interactions with others

-- develop responsibility and independence from taking part in the routines of the program
+- develop responsibility and independence from taking part in the routines of the preschool program

 - learn social skills such as listening and respecting the ideas of others, sharing and handling conflicts with peers